saphiraaa/NetherMath/README.md

 # NetherMath

-This Python program is a scientific calculator that performs various mathematical operations.
+This Python program is a scientific calculator or I can say an advanced calculator that performs various mathematical operations.
 It includes functions for basic arithmetic operations, trigonometric functions, logarithms, exponentiation, conversions, and more.

 ## Installation